Inference in Auctions with Many Bidders Using Transaction Prices: Extensions

 Second, consider the case in which $\{ A_{j}:j=1,\ldots ,n\} $ are unobserved.
-The existing literature proposes to (i) exploit the joint distribution of three bids from the same auction and (ii) require the number of auctions to be infinitely large \citep[e.g.,][]{hu2013identification, luo2024order}.
-Instead of requiring a large number of auctions, it is still possible to implement inference based on our asymptotic framework provided that we observe at least three bids from each action.
+The existing literature proposes to (i) exploit the joint distribution of three bids from the same auction and (ii) require the number of auctions to diverge \citep[e.g.,][]{li/vuong:1998,hu2013identification,luo2024order}.
+Rather than requiring a large number of auctions, we can still perform inference using our asymptotic framework, provided we observe at least three bids for each action.
 The basic insight is to treat each auction as its own cluster (in the sense of the previous paragraph), which naturally satisfies the IPV model in Section \ref{sec:setup}.
 For illustration, we consider the second-price auctions, in which bidders declare their true valuations.
-Suppose that for auction $j=1,\ldots ,n$ we observe $m\geq 3$ bids $ \{P_{(k_{1}),j},P_{(k_{2}),j},\ldots,P_{(k_{m}),j}\}$ for known indices $ (k_{1},k_{2},\ldots,k_{m})\in \mathbb{N}$, which are in increasing order without loss of generality (i.e., $k_{1}<k_{2}<\ldots <k_{m}$).
-These bids need not be consecutive (i.e., $k_{u+1}$ need not equal $k_{u}+1$ for $u=1,\ldots ,m-1$) or include the maximum in the auction (i.e., $k_{m}$ need not equal $m$).
+Suppose that for auction $j=1,\ldots,n$ we observe $m\geq 3$ bids $ \{P_{(k_{1}),j},P_{(k_{2}),j},\ldots,P_{(k_{m}),j}\}$ for known indices $ (k_{1},k_{2},\ldots,k_{m})\in \mathbb{N}$, which are in increasing order without loss of generality (i.e., $k_{1}<k_{2}<\ldots <k_{m}$).
+These bids need not be consecutive (i.e., $k_{u+1}$ need not equal $k_{u}+1$ for $u=1,\ldots,m-1$) or include the maximum in the auction (i.e., $k_{m}$ need not equal $m$).
 Given that the bids belong to the same auction, the unobserved auction-specific feature $A_{j}$ is conditioned upon in these data.
 By repeating the arguments in Lemma \ref{lem:joint}, it follows that, as $ K\rightarrow \infty ,$

 where $\{(a_{K,j} ,b_{K,j} )\in \mathbb{R} _{++}\times \mathbb{R}:K\in \mathbb{N}\}$ are auction-specific normalizing constants, $H_{\xi_j }\left( \cdot \right) $ is defined in \eqref{eq:H_function} with auction-specific EV index $\xi_j \equiv \xi ( A_{j}) $, and $\{E_{s,j}:s=1,\dots ,k_{m}\}$ are i.i.d.\ standard exponential random variables.
 Given these bids, we can construct the auction-specific self-normalized statistics: for $u=1,\ldots ,M\equiv m-2\geq 1,$